lmalmud/csf-2024/csf_assign02/README.txt

 Lucy Malmud
 lmalmud2

-I did not work with a partner on this assignment.
+Lucy did the implementation.

+Malcolm, I, failed on reaching a stretch goal for part three.

 There is nothing particularly to note about this implementation.